Hurricane Juan

 Hurricane Juan was a significant tropical cyclone which caused extensive damage to parts of Atlantic Canada, being the tenth named storm and the sixth hurricane of the 2003 Atlantic hurricane season.
 Juan formed southeast of Bermuda on September 24 from a tropical wave that had tracked across the subtropical Atlantic Ocean.
 It tracked northward and strengthened over the warm waters of the Gulf Stream, reaching Category 2 strength on the Saffir-Simpson hurricane scale on September 27.
 The hurricane peaked in intensity with sustained winds of 105 mph that same day, losing some strength as it raced over cooler waters toward the coast of Nova Scotia, before making landfall between Shad Bay and Prospect in the Halifax Regional Municipality early on September 29 as a Category 2 hurricane with winds of 100 mph.
-Juan retained hurricane strength while travelling through Nova Scotia, though it would weaken into a Category 1 hurricane over Prince Edward Island.
-Juan would eventually be absorbed by another extratropical low on September 29 near Anticosti Island in the northern Gulf of Saint Lawrence.
+Juan retained hurricane strength while travelling through Nova Scotia, though it weakened into a Category 1 hurricane over Prince Edward Island.
+Juan was eventually absorbed by another extratropical low on September 29 near Anticosti Island in the northern Gulf of Saint Lawrence.

-Juan would inflict extensive damage across central Nova Scotia and into Prince Edward Island, with lesser damage east and west of the storm centre.
+Juan inflicted extensive damage across central Nova Scotia and into Prince Edward Island, with lesser damage east and west of the storm centre.
 Most of the damage occurred as a result of the intense winds that buffeted the region.
 Juan's passage resulted in eight fatalities and over CA $300 million (US$200 million) in damage.
-It was described as the worst storm to hit Halifax since 1893.
-On account of its destructiveness, the name Juan was retired from further use in the North Atlantic basin in 2004.
+It was described as the worst storm to hit Halifax since the 1893 San Roque hurricane.
+On account of its destructiveness, the name Juan was officially retired from further use in the North Atlantic basin in 2004.
+A hurricane-strength nor'easter blizzard the following February was nicknamed White Juan for its similar location and power.